Samratacad/Soil_Lipidomics/README.md

 # Soil Sample Analysis Workflow

-This README describes the workflow for analyzing freeze-dried soil samples using a combination of chemical extraction, chromatography, and computational analysis techniques.
+This README describes the workflow for analyzing soil samples using the protocol provided in the paper.

 ## Workflow Diagram